polarofficial/polar-ble-sdk/documentation/UsingSDKWithWatches.md

 > [!IMPORTANT]
 >
-> Although the namings might be confusing, enabling the SDK on the wrist unit is not starting [SDK Mode](./SdkModeExplained.md) with `startSdkMode()` function.
+> Although the namings might be confusing, enabling the SDK on the Polar watches is not starting [SDK Mode](./SdkModeExplained.md) with `startSdkMode()` function.
 SDK Mode is currently not supported in Polar watches.
+>
+> In Polar watches, it is required to give permission to your watch to be usable with the BLE Polar Measurement Data Service used for data streaming.
+This is the process of enabling the SDK in the watches.
+See below for step by step guide.

 ## Step by step how to